C0D3D3V/Moodle-DL/README.md

     - Activate/deactivate/change the settings for receiving notifications via e-mail.
     - It does not affect the rest of the config.
     - It prints all information into the console.
+- `python main.py --change-notification-telegram`
+    - Activate/deactivate/change the settings for receiving notifications via Telegram.
+    - It does not affect the rest of the config.
+    - It prints all information into the console.
+    - Help with setting up Notifications via Telegram will be here soon
 - `python main.py --manage-database`
     - To manage the offline database.
     - It allows you to delete entries from the database that are no longer available locally so that they can be downloaded again.